-Beth Scaglione Sewell has built her career around two missions: researching diseases and training the medical professionals who treat those diseases.
-As Valpo’s Pre-Medical Arts Fellow for the past few years, she got to do both simultaneously.
+Beth Scaglione-Sewell, Ph.D., has built her career around two missions: researching diseases and training the medical professionals who treat those diseases.
+As Valpo’s Pre-Medical Arts Fellow, she gets to do both simultaneously.

-Professor Scaglione Sewell used the fellowship award to fund collaborative research with students.
-Together, they investigated how certain colon cells’ genes are altered as the cells become cancerous.
+Professor Scaglione-Sewell uses the fellowship award to fund collaborative research with students.
+Together, they investigate how certain colon cells’ genes are altered as the cells become cancerous.
 The hope is that more information about colon cancer cells will lead to earlier diagnoses — and that exposure to research will improve students’ scientific abilities.

 “In this program, like anywhere in the department, we’re trying to develop really good scientists.
 A good scientist is going to be a good physician,” she says.

-Of the students Professor Scaglione Sewell has worked with under the fellowship, all but one have gone on to medical school.
-She also advised more than 50 pre-medical arts students and currently teaches courses on anatomy, physiology, and cancer biology.
+Of the students Professor Scaglione-Sewell has worked with under the fellowship, all but one have continued to medical school.
+She also advises more than 50 pre-medical arts students and teaches courses on anatomy, physiology, and cancer biology.